NOTE: Analysis is mixed in with the relation of

 FRANK: Can you get him for me?
 I'd be happy to wait.
 Harry.
 Where the hell they got ya?
 Oh, no kidding.
 Damn.
 I'm sorry, Harry.
 Uh, just wanted to talk to you about a few things.
 Uh, right.
 Get some rest.
 I'll check in later.
 No, don't worry about it.
 Just get rest.
 And, Harry, do me a favor.
 Beat this thing.
 All right, brother.
 Later.

 Laura's diary is problematic.
-She had been keeping one but, one day found several pages torn out and one torn out some pages later in the diary.
-This is when she gave it to Harold Smith.
+She had been keeping one but one day found several pages torn out.
+She gave it to Harold Smith for safekeeping.
 She was also keeping a cover diary.
 Soon after, prompted by the Chalfont/Tremond pair, the boy telling her "the man behind the mask is looking for the book with the pages torn out", she returned to find BOB/Leland looking in the diary's hiding place.
-It was that night, after she gave the diary, to Harold Smith, that she had her dream of Annie, so it wouldn't have been in the diary.
-Then after Laura's death, when Donna and Maddy tried to take the diary from Harold Smith, he destroyed it.
+It was that night, after she had already given the diary to Harold Smith, that she had her dream of Annie, so it wouldn't have been in the diary.
+She hadn't the opportunity to write the dream down.
+Then, after Laura's death, when Donna and Maddy tried to take the diary from Harold Smith, he destroyed it.
+However, it was pieced back together.

 Also, the diary pages were white, not this yellow that is the same yellow as the bathroom stalls.
-In the image below only one pages appears to be very yellow, and so there may be a color temperature thing going on, but when we are earlier shown the three pages together they are yellow.
-I don't think we can simply explain away the pages as having yellowed with age, for there were peripheral things going on with the diary's discovery, in the original series, that placed yellow notes in close approximation to it, now as if making an association.
+In the image below only one page appears to be very yellow, and so there may be a color temperature thing going on, but when we were earlier shown the three pages together they are yellow.
+I don't think we can simply explain away the pages as having yellowed with age, for there were peripheral things going on with the diary's discovery, in the original series, that concerned yellow paper and notes, and it seems now that these yellow pages may be referring back to this.

 Above, the missing pages as they are in The Return.
 Below is the diary with the pages torn out of it in Fire Walk with Me.